Extending the Known Region of Nonlocal Boxes that Collapse Communication Complexity

 Among the most famous boxes, there is the $\PR$ box, introduced by Popescu and Rohrlich \cite{PR94}, taking value $1/2$ if $a\oplus b=x\,y$, and $0$ otherwise, where the symbol $\oplus$ denotes the sum modulo $2$.
 Note that this box is designed to perfectly win at the $\CHSH$ game \cite{CHSH69}.
 In this work, we will also use the $\PR'$ box, taking value $1/2$ if $a\oplus b=(x\oplus 1)\,(y\oplus 1)$, and $0$ otherwise, which perfectly wins at $\CHSH'$ \cite{Branciard11} (same game as $\CHSH$ but with the rule $a\oplus b=(x\oplus 1)\,(y\oplus 1)$).
 In addition, we will use the fully random box $\I$, taking value $1/4$ for all inputs and outputs, and the shared randomness box $\SR$, taking value $1/2$ if $a=b$, and $0$ otherwise, independently of the entries $x$ and $y$.
-Note that $\SR$ is nothing more than a shared random bit. \looseness=1
+Note that $\SR$ is nothing more than a shared random bit.
+A bar above a box means that the behavior is the opposite one: $\overline{\P}:=1-\P$. \looseness=-1

-The notion of communication complexity (CC) was introduced by Yao \cite{Yao79} and was widely studied in the late twentieth century \cite{KN96, RY20}.
+The notion of communication complexity ($\CC$) was introduced by Yao \cite{Yao79} and was widely studied in the late twentieth century \cite{KN96, RY20}.
 It can be viewed as a game as presented in FIG. \ref{fig: CC game}.
 The communication complexity $\CC(f)$ of $f$ is defined as the minimal amount of communication bits required to win at this game for any question strings $X$ and $Y$.
 One can see that $\CC(f)\leq m$ always, and that $\CC(f)\geq1$ if $f$ is not constant in $Y$.
-There exists also a probabilistic version of CC \cite{BBLMTU06}, in which Alice is allowed to make some mistakes: $\CC^p(f)$ (for some $p\in[0,1]$) is defined as the minimal amount of communication bits required to win with probability $\geq p$, for any $X$ and $Y$.
+There exists also a probabilistic version of $\CC$ \cite{BBLMTU06}, in which Alice is allowed to make some mistakes: $\CC^p(f)$ (for some $p\in[0,1]$) is defined as the minimal amount of communication bits required to win with probability $\geq p$, for any $X$ and $Y$.
 Note that $\CC^{1/2}(f)=0$ for any $f$, using the strategy in which Alice always answers a uniformly random bit $a'\in\{0,1\}$.
-We say that CC \emph{collapses} (or that it is \emph{trivial}) when a single bit of communication is enough and that the error is bounded, \ie when there exists $p>1/2$ such that for all $f$ we have $\CC^p(f)\leq1$.
+We say that $\CC$ \emph{collapses} (or that it is \emph{trivial}) when a single bit of communication is enough and that the error is bounded, \ie when there exists $p>1/2$ such that for all $f$ we have $\CC^p(f)\leq1$.
 This is strongly believed to be impossible in Nature since it would imply the absurdity that a single bit of communication is sufficient to distantly compute any $f$ \cite{vD99, BBLMTU06, BS09, BG15}.